 TL;DR

-I am a PhD student in Organizational Behavior at the Stanford Graduate School of Business, broadly studying personality, culture, values, and cognition within the space of AI for Social Science.
+I am a PhD student in Organizational Behavior at the Stanford Graduate School of Business, broadly studying culture, values, cognition and individual differences within the space of AI for Social Science.
 I am also a member of UChicago Knowledge Lab and the Stanford–Berkeley Computational Culture Lab.

 👤 About Me